 Death, regardless of the details, is capable of devastating those it leaves behind.
 Brother, sister, son, daughter, mother, or father - all losses are significant.
 Although commonalities exist amongst people who have experienced a certain type of loss, individual grief is as unique as the person experiencing it and their relationship with the person who died.

 While we are hesitant to categorize and careful not to compare, we do acknowledge that there's merit in recognizing commonalities.
 Shared experiences tell us, if nothing else, that we are not the only ones.
 And if other people have had struggles similar to our own, then maybe our grief isn't as crazy as it sometimes seems.

-Today we want to discuss some of the reasons why grieving the death of a spouse, fiancé, girlfriend, boyfriend, or significant other can be difficult.
-We aren’t going to tell you how to grieve these losses, because we don’t really believe ‘type’ of loss dictates a certain way of coping.
+Today we want to discuss some of the reasons why grieving the death of a spouse, fiancé, girlfriend, boyfriend, or significant other is difficult.
+We aren't going to tell you how to grieve these losses, because we don't really believe 'type' of loss dictates a certain way of coping.
 However, we do know that these types of losses can present very specific barriers, stumbling blocks, and secondary losses.

 Of note for people who don't regularly read WYG: we have linked some of these to past posts which go much further in depth on the topic.
 Also, we are going to use the term 'partner' and 'significant other' for the purposes of this article because they apply broadly, that's our thought process and we're sticking to it.
 Thanks to our readers whose input went into writing this article.

 We recently wrote a post about grieving the death of a best friend.
 Afterwards many people commented that their partner was their best friend, which made their loss feel two-fold.